Kentico/xperience-module-recombee/README.md

       new FieldMapping(article => article.GetValue("ArticleText"), "Text")
 });
 ```
 > This can be also done in custom module.
-See example in [Xperience.Recombee.Recommendation.Content.Admin.SampleConfiguration](Xperience.Recombee.Recommendation.Content.Admin.SampleConfiguration) folder.
+See example in [Kentico.Xperience.Recombee.Admin.SampleConfiguration](src/Kentico.Xperience.Recombee.Admin.SampleConfiguration) folder.

 ### Recombee database initialization